Alessandro-Salerno/ezld/README.md

+> [!WARNING]
+> This project was archived on June 23, 2026 due to high maintenance overhead and limited applicability.
+Development may resume at a later date depending on the needs of the [ARES Project](https://github.com/ldlaur/ares) or other applicable targets.

 > [!IMPORTANT]
 > The official ezld repository is https://github.com/Alessandro-Salerno/ezld.
 If you're seeing this on any other website (like github-zh.com), switch to the official repository!
 I have **never** uploaded this project to other source hosting services.